 WILHELM SCREAM: 1.
-When a food cart in Club Obi Wan crashes into the orchestra stand.
-2. When the tommy-gun man is shot by Indy during the car chase at Shanghai.
+When a food cart in Club Obi-wan crashes into the orchestra stand.
+2. When the man with a tommy gun is shot by Indy during the car chase at Shanghai.
 3. When Mola Ram is eaten by the alligators at the movie's finale.

 One of the biggest mysteries in the "Indy" franchise is how the first human sacrifice victim manages to survive after having his heart ripped out of his chest.
 This is likely due to the magical nature of the stones.